 The tax expense for the period comprises current and deferred tax.
-Tax is recognised in the consolidated statement of comprehensive income, except to the extent that it relates to items recognised in other comprehensive income or directly in equity, respectively.
+Tax is recognised in the consolidated statement of comprehensive income, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
+In that case, the tax is also recognised in other comprehensive income or directly in equity, respectively.

-(a) Current tax
+a) Current tax